femmerling/EmeraldBox/readme.md

 * Flask
 * SQLAlchemy
 * Tornado
+* Gunicorn
 * Best of Python Packages

 # Installer package

 To run EmeraldBox, you need python 2.5 and above.
 However, Python 3 is not yet supported.
+Ideally, use Python 2.7.

 EmeraldBox setup will install the following packages for you:
 * Flask